Deformations of algebras in noncommutative geometry

 \subsection{Acknowledgements}

 These notes are based on my lectures for MSRI's 2012 summer graduate workshop on noncommutative algebraic geometry.
-I am grateful to MSRI and the organizers of the Spring 2013 MRSI program on noncommutative algebraic geometry and representation theory for the opportunity to give these lectures; to my fellow instructors and scientific organizers Gwyn Bellamy, Dan Rogalski, and Michael Wemyss for their help and support; to the excellent graduate students who attended the workshop for their interest, excellent questions, and corrections; and to Chris Marshall and the MSRI staff for organizing the workshop.
+I am grateful to MSRI and the organizers of the Spring 2013 MSRI program on noncommutative algebraic geometry and representation theory for the opportunity to give these lectures; to my fellow instructors and scientific organizers Gwyn Bellamy, Dan Rogalski, and Michael Wemyss for their help and support; to the excellent graduate students who attended the workshop for their interest, excellent questions, and corrections; and to Chris Marshall and the MSRI staff for organizing the workshop.
+I am grateful to Daniel Kaplan and Michael Wong for carefully studying these notes and providing many corrections.